Esztergom: History

-Stephen's coronation took place in Esztergom on either Christmas Day 1000 or January 1, 1001.
+Stephen's coronation took place in Esztergom on either Christmas Day 1000 or 1 January 1001.
 From the time of his rule up to the beginning of the 13th century, the only mint for the country operated here.
 During the same period, the castle of Esztergom ("Estergon Kalesi" in Turkish) was built.
 It served not only as the royal residence until the Mongol siege of Esztergom in 1241 (during the first Mongol invasion), but also as the center of the Hungarian state, religion, and Esztergom county.
 The archbishop of Esztergom was the leader of the ten bishoprics founded by Stephen.
 The archbishop was often in charge of important state functions and had the exclusive right to crown kings.

 The settlements of royal servants, merchants and craftsmen at the foot of the Várhegy (Castle Hill) developed into the most significant town during the age of the Árpád dynasty– these being the most important area of the economic life of the country.
 According to the Frenchman Odo of Deuil, who visited the country in 1147, "the Danube carries the economy and treasures of several countries to Esztergom".

 The town council was made up of the richest citizens of the town (residents of French, Spanish, Dutch, and Italian origin) who dealt with commerce.
 The coat of arms of Esztergom emerged from their seal in the 13th century.
 This was the town where foreign monarchs could meet Hungarian kings.
 For example, Emperor Conrad II met Géza II in this town (1147).
 Another important meeting took place when the German Emperor Frederick Barbarossa visited Béla III.
 The historians traveling with them all agree on the richness and significance of Esztergom.
 Arnold of Lübeck, the historian with Frederick Barbarossa, called Esztergom the capital of Hungarian people ("quae Ungarorum est metropolis").

-In the beginning of the 13th century Esztergom was the center of the country's political and economic life.
-This is explained by the canon of Nagyvárad, Rogerius of Apulia, who witnessed the first devastation of the country during the Tatar invasion siege of Esztergom and wrote in his Carmen Miserabile ("Sad Song"): "since there was no other town like Esztergom in Hungary, the Tatars (siege of Esztergom) were considering crossing the Danube to pitch a camp there", which was exactly what happened after the Danube froze.
+In the beginning of the 13th century, Esztergom was the center of the country's political and economic life.
+This is explained by the canon of Nagyvárad, Rogerius of Apulia, who witnessed the first devastation of the country during the Tatar siege of Esztergom and wrote in his Carmen Miserabile ("Sad Song"): "since there was no other town like Esztergom in Hungary, the Tatars were considering crossing the Danube to pitch a camp there", which was exactly what happened after the Danube froze.
 The capital of the Árpád-age was destroyed in a vicious battle.
 Though, according to the documents that remained intact, some of the residents (those who escaped into the castle) survived and new residents settled in the area and soon started rebuilding the town, it lost its leading role.
 Béla IV gave the palace and castle to the archbishop, and changed his residence to Buda.
 Béla IV and his family, however, were buried in the Franciscan church in Esztergom which had been destroyed during the invasion and which had been rebuilt by Béla IV in 1270.